arjanjohan/iota/crates/iota-rpc-api/proto/documentation.md

 `optional`, and wrapping `repeated` fields in a message as needed.

 Even if a field is marked as `optional`, it might not actually be optional from the perspective of the IOTA protocol.
-Such fields are explicitly labled as `Required` or `Optional` in their documentation.
+Such fields are explicitly labeled as `Required` or `Optional` in their documentation.